 If the hold is set to start on August 3, the hold begins on that day and the plan is not available to pay for visits scheduled on August 3.
 When you set the plan on hold, Pike13 will alert you if a paid visit will be impacted by the hold.

 If a hold is put on a plan that is set to allow unused visits to roll over into the next period, the hold extends the rollover period by the length of the hold.
 That is, a week hold on a monthly plan extends by one week (that is, a week into the following month) the period that the rollover visits are usable.

-When you put a plan on hold, you do so for each client individually, and you can set the time frame for the hold in any of the following ways:
+When you put a plan on hold, you can set the time frame for the hold in any of the following ways:

 - For any number of days, weeks, or months—useful when the length of the client’s absence is known, as with vacations